pusher/pusher-http-php/README.md

     get_channel_info( $name )

-It's also possible to get information about a channel from the Pusher REST API.
+It's also possible to get information about a channel from the Pusher HTTP API.

     $info = $pusher->get_channel_info('channel-name');
     $channel_occupied = $info->occupied;